schr0841/project-1-group-7/README.md

 ## Additional Considerations and Limitations:
 Ex-Nuptial Births in Japan: 1947 - 2022
 Note: Between the years 1947 and 2000, the data set reports ex-nuptial births every five years.
 From 2000 to 2022, it reports ex-nuptial births every year.

+## References:
+Drixler, Fabian F. “Hidden in Plain Sight: Stillbirths and Infanticides in Imperial Japan.”
+The Journal of Economic History, vol. 76, no. 3, 2016, pp. 651–96.
+JSTOR, http://www.jstor.org/stable/43917379.
+Accessed 10 Feb.
+2024.